zwang1995/solvent-VAE-NLP/README.md

-# Molecular Design of Solvents Coupling Variational Autoencoder (VAE) and Nonlinear Programming (NLP) Optimization
+# Molecular Design of Solvents Coupling Variational Autoencoder (VAE) and Nonlinear Programming (NLP)

 This repository contains the data and scripts involved in the publication: